mahimrahman/MonHeure-Mobile-App/README.md

 # MonHeure - Time Tracking App

 A modern, intuitive time tracking application built with React Native and Expo.
-Track your work hours with precision, view detailed analytics, and manage your time efficiently with a beautiful, native iOS-style interface.
+Track your work hours with precision, view detailed analytics, and manage your time efficiently with a beautiful, native iOS-style interface with optimized performance and smooth animations.

 ## ✨ Features